 - Graphics option (if the design is not based on a photograph)

-When designing product collections that include our woven products, it is best to utilize the same design translation option on all coordinating pieces within a collection to achieve the best color matching.
+When designing product collections that include our woven products, it is best to use the same design translation option across all coordinating pieces to achieve the best color matching.

-There are three primary areas that you should consider when preparing your images for weaving.
+There are three primary areas to consider when preparing your images for weaving.

 Colors

 In the below example, you run into the same issue: the weaving process cannot match the hot and vibrant colors.
 So during the process, it automatically selects the closest color on the palette.
-Also, since some of the colors in the original design are very close together, you may run into large blocks of a single woven color where multiple colors exist in the original graphic.
+Also, since some colors in the original design are very close together, you may end up with large blocks of a single woven color where multiple colors appear in the original graphic.

 Gradients